Skip to content

 • D[h]: default profile weight (baseline day shape), normalized to sum to 1

-• U[h]: learned uncontrolled weight, normalized to sum to 1
+• U[h]: learned uncontrolled/background weight, normalized to sum to 1

-• C[h]: learned controlled weight, normalized to sum to 1
+• C[h]: learned controlled/managed weight, normalized to sum to 1

-• r: unmanaged reserve mode (0 = balanced, 1 = conservative)
+• r: background usage reserve mode (0 = balanced, 1 = conservative)

 • w: internal managed-load floor/profile weight (current implementation: 0.30)